Maxi Trial: Defendants and trial

 After the preliminary investigations were concluded, on 8 November 1985, judge Antonino Caponnetto issued indictments for the Maxi Trial entitled "Abbate Giovanni + 706".
 The indictment was about 8,000 pages long and evaluated the position of 707 suspects.
 Of these, 476 were sent to trial.
 The number then dropped to 475, as Nino Salvo died from cancer in January 1986, and 231 more were acquitted.

 After several years of investigating by the Antimafia pool, the trial began on 10 February 1986.
 The presiding judge was Alfonso Giordano, flanked by two other judges who were 'alternates', should anything fatal happen to Giordano before the end of what was to be a lengthy trial.
 The charges faced by the defendants included 120 murders, drug trafficking, extortion and the new law that made it an offence to be a member of the Mafia, the first time that law would be put to the test.
 The trial took place in an octagonal bunker-style structure that was built alongside the Ucciardone prison.
 It could house hundreds of people including defendants, witnesses, lawyers, politicians and police.
 It had a computerized system for archiving documents, and a structure that could withstand missile attacks.

 It was considered to be the most significant trial ever against the Sicilian Mafia, as well as the largest trial in world history.
 A total of 475 defendants were facing charges, although 119 of them were to be tried in absentia as they were fugitives.
 Among the defendants present were Luciano Leggio, Pippo Calò and Michele Greco, who was arrested while the trial had already started; among those in absentia were Salvatore Riina, Bernardo Provenzano and Nitto Santapaola.

 Verdicts

 The trial ended on 16 December 1987, almost two years after it commenced.
 The verdicts were announced, and of the 475 defendants—both those present and those tried in absentia—338 were convicted.
-2,665 years of prison sentences were shared out between the guilty, not including the life sentences handed to the 19 leading Mafia bosses and killers, including Michele Greco, Giuseppe Marchese, Francesco Madonia, Salvatore Montalto, Francesco Spadaro, Antonino Sinagra, Antonino Marchese, Giuseppe Pullarà and Salvatore Rotolo, and—in absentia—Salvatore Riina, Giuseppe Lucchese, Bernardo Provenzano, Giuseppe Greco, Rosario Riccobono, Filippo Marchese, Nitto Santapaola, Pietro Senapa, Vincenzo Sinagra and Pietro Vernengo.
+2,665 years of prison sentences were shared out between the guilty, not including the life sentences handed to the 19 leading Mafia bosses and killers, including Michele Greco, Giuseppe Marchese, Francesco Madonia, Salvatore Montalto, Francesco Spadaro, Antonino Sinagra, Antonino Marchese, Giuseppe Pullarà and Salvatore Rotolo, and—in absentia—Salvatore Riina, Giuseppe Lucchese, Bernardo Provenzano, Nitto Santapaola, Pietro Senapa, Vincenzo Sinagra, Pietro Vernengo, Giuseppe Greco, Rosario Riccobono and Filippo Marchese (the latter three were later determined to already be dead by lupara bianca).